zscole/canto-node-primer/README.md

 Before running the script, edit the `canto.service` file and replace `INSERT_YOUR_USERNAME_HERE` with your username on line 7.
 If you're on a VM, you can edit the file from your CLI by running `vim canto.service`.
 If you're not sure what your username is, just run the command `echo $USER`, which will return your username.

+Make sure your go version is >= 1.18

 Then run `./setup.sh` and let the script work its magic.